 And so should you.

-Yet, so often what we call love for them is really nothing more than pity.
+Yet, so often what we call love for them is really nothing more than pity for them and a high view of ourselves.
 We look around us and see all of our nice stuff, our warm home, our fridge full of food, and our unlimited potential to be and do whatever we want, and we feel sorry for those whom we deem less fortunate.
 Now, mix that with a dose of our cultural understanding of the gospel and we get a recipe for a common motivation behind missions.
 In some sense, it is nothing more than baptized charity work.

 What is worse, it is always done with condescension.
 We, the haves, reach down to the have-nots with all our blessings.
-We, who come from a land that is not messed up (in our mind) come down to their lowly spot in life and show them the way to get out of their pit.
+We, who come from a land that is not messed up (or so we think) come down to their lowly spot in life and show them the way to get out of their pit.
 In this model, we feel we have the answer, and these poor people and their backward culture just need our help.
+We think that we know the right way to do things, and if we just go work with them, we can transform their society and make it like ours.

 But that is far from the gospel.